Modelling Human Values for Value-Aware Multi-Agent Systems: Aligning our Model with Social Psychology Research

 \section{Aligning our Model with Social Psychology Research}

+The purpose of this section is not to reproduce or survey social psychology theories of values, but to analyse how the modelling choices introduced in Section~\ref{sec:valueTax} relate to key concepts established in that literature.
+This mapping is important because our goal is to provide a computational representation of values that remains grounded in existing understandings of human values while supporting their use in agent-based systems.

+The proposed model aligns with several key characteristics of values identified in social psychology research.
+We assess this alignment by drawing in particular on the well-cited work of Rohan~\cite{Rohan2000}, which provides both a thorough review and a critical synthesis of values-related theory and research, culminating in the identification of key features of values within social psychology.

-Here, we aim to assess the alignment of VTM with research from social psychology.
-To undertake this, we specifically choose the highly influential and continually well-cited work of Rohan because It provides a thorough review of values-related theory and research.
-She highlights five main aspects of the values construct discussed in the literature before proposing a stance on each aspect accordingly.
-Subsections~\ref{sec:SSrohan1}--\ref{sec:SSrohan5} carefully examine how our proposal for value representation is aligned with the discussion on each value aspect.
-In Subsection~\ref{sec:SScontext}, we then extend our analysis through the lens of Rohan's to an additional aspect, the context of values, that we believe is crucial even though it did not receive a thorough discussion in Rohan's work.
+as it not only provides a thorough review of values-related theory and research but also offers a critical synthesis that incorporates her own perspective, culminating in the identification and distillation of key features of values within the field of social psychology, making it a comprehensive reference for our comparison.
+Rohan highlights five main aspects of the values construct discussed in the literature, and then proposes a stance on each aspect accordingly.
+Subsections~\ref{sec:SSrohan1}--\ref{sec:SSrohan5} carefully examine how our proposal for value representation is aligned with the discussion on each of those value aspects identified by Rohan.
+In Subsection~\ref{sec:SScontext}, we extend our analysis through the lens of Rohan's work to an additional aspect, the context of values, which we believe is crucial, even though it did not receive a thorough discussion in Rohan's work.

-As we show our consistency with the review of values from Rohan, we also make sure to compare to Schwartz's work~\cite{Schwartz2012AnOO}, since his theory of basic human values is considered to be ``one of the most commonly used and tested transcultural theories in the field of behavioural research''~\cite{GIMENEZ2019e01797}, and also because Schwartz's view on values has become a reference within the artificial intelligence and multiagent systems communities.
+As we show our consistency with the review of values from Rohan, we also make sure to compare to Schwartz's work~\cite{Schwartz2012AnOO}, since his theory of basic human values is considered to be ``one of the most commonly used and tested transcultural theories in the field of behavioural research''~\cite{GIMENEZ2019e01797}, and also because Schwartz's view on values has become a reference within the artificial intelligence and multi-agent systems communities.